atlas-outreach-data-tools/notebooks-collection-opendata/README.md

 ### 2. Fork the repository
 Make a fork of the repository in the upper right corner of the repository page in GitHub.
 In this new copy, changes won't affect anyone else's work, and you can make as many changes as you want.

-Make sure to mantain the fork up to date to avoid conflicts when merging.
+Make sure to keep the fork up to date (or develop from a branch based on the main repository's main branch) to avoid conflicts when merging.
 If you already have conflicts, check [GitHub's guide to resolving a merge conflict](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github).

 ### 3. Make the changes you've discussed
 Please keep the changes targeted to what was discussed.
 While making your changes, commit often and write explanatory commit messages.